nikitaDanilenko/vmm/src/VMM.md

     f j r = unwords [show j, ":", show r]
 ~~~

-Matrices also have a natural `Functor`{.haskell} instance that uses the corresponding vector
+Matrices also have a natural `Functor` instance that uses the corresponding vector
 instance twice.

 ~~~{.haskell}